ronaldoussoren/pyobjc/docs/notes/quartz-vs-coregraphics.rst

 * "import Quartz"

-  PyObjC als provides bindings to the CoreGraphics frameworks, and does this through the "Quartz" package.
+  PyObjC also provides bindings to the CoreGraphics frameworks, and does this through the "Quartz" package.
 This binds almost all of CoreGraphics (and the rest of Quartz), but does only provide a classic function-based API.

-  The PyObjC bindings are avaiable for all Python versions and macOS releases supported by PyObjC.
+  The PyObjC bindings are available for all Python versions and macOS releases supported by PyObjC.